leekurg/PopupKit/README.md

 `PopupKit` is a tool designed for enhanced view presentation within a `SwiftUI` app.

+> [!CAUTION]
+> With the public release of `iOS 18.0`, Apple modified the internal behavior of `UIView.hitTest()`, which has
+> affected the `UIWindow-layering` pattern that `PopupKit` relies on.
+> As a result, some `PopupKit` presentation methods, specifically those that allow interaction
+> with underlying content (such as *notifications* and *interactive covers*), no longer function as expected.
+> Currently, they block all user interactions with the content underneath while they are presented.
+> I'm working on the solution.

 ## Compatibility
 `SwiftUI` application targeted to **iOS 15+**.